 Over the past few years, research has emerged touting the many health benefits of green tea.
 According to numerous studies, the soothing, warm elixir can lower your risk for a range of systemic diseases, including cardiovascular disorders and diabetes.
 Additionally, many health and beauty experts claim that green tea helps treat acne and calm puffy… Read more »

 There is a link between gum disease and Alzheimer’s.
 Taking care of oral health can delay or reduce the risk of developing cognitive impairments.
 In honor of Alzheimer’s awareness month, Dr James Fondriest would like to discuss how taking care of your oral health can help delay or reduce the risk entirely of developing cognitive impairments… Read more »

 It seems strange, doesn’t it?
 You’re reading correctly.
 Recent research has discovered a correlation between gum disease and arthritic knees.
-Periodontal Bacteria Migrating to the Knees Scientists found traces of periodontal bacteria, or gum bacteria, in the knees of rheumatoid arthritis and osteoarthritis patients, which in effect tracked the passage of bacteria from the mouth… Read more »
+Gum problems have been linked to many systemic health issues such as arthritis, diabetes, and heart disease.
+Periodontal Bacteria Migrating to the Knees Scientists found traces of periodontal bacteria, or gum bacteria, in the knees… Read more »

 Roll out the pink, October is breast cancer awareness month.
 In honor of the fight against this disease, which accounts for nearly a third of all cancer diagnoses in women, your Lake Forest dentist will dedicate today’s post to discussing breast cancer and how it relates to your oral health.
 Breast Cancer in the United… Read more »

 A recent article from the Journal of the American Geriatrics Society found a significant association between tooth loss and dementia.
 Those who can no longer chew food have a higher likelihood of developing dementia.
-Maintaining your oral health hosts a great number of benefits for the rest of your body, and the results of this… Read more »
+Gum disease creates a bacterial shower in your circulatory system.
+This bacterial shower is linked to many systemic diseases such as… Read more »